speedment/speedment-doc/pages/comparator.md

 ### comparatorNullFieldsFirst reversed
-The following example shows a solution where we print out the addresses sorted by the address2 field (which is nullable) with null values first but reversed:
+The following example prints the addresses sorted by the address2 field (which is nullable) with null values first but reversed:
 ``` java
     addresses.stream()
         .sorted(Address.ADDRESS2.comparatorNullFieldsFirst().reversed())